S-e-r-a-p-h-i-n-e/SeraDOTS/README.md

 SeraDOTS is a reference implementation of a modern Linux desktop built around a strict contract: **design against the least capable environment first, and allow more capable environments to extend it.**

 This project aims to be modular and understandable.
 It is not a distro, and it is not a one-size-fits-all rice.
+In here, Core defines what must work everywhere while Extensions define what works better somewhere.

 ---